 And what about Marty Feldman’s hunchback assistant, Igor?
 He’s constantly mugging for the camera with his trademark bulging eyes, has a hump that seems to spontaneously switch sides on his back, and cheekily insists “Frahnk-en-steen” call him “Eye-gor.”
 He exists, like a Shakespearean fool, outside the action, commenting on it, almost as if the whole film is from his point of view and the parody is his.
 Payback for generations of servitude, bowing and scraping for these mad scientists.
 Now, like Poe’s vengeful dwarf, Hop-Frog, he’s trolling them all.
 It’s an unusual choice, and probably made instinctually.
 That’s how it is when the creative mojo is flowing.

 Also unusual for the time (and to not enough of a degree, today), the female cast gets many shining moments.
 But, admittedly, their roles mostly revolve around sex.
-Is this a comment on the source material?
+But nothing is expressed as explicitly as how an adult movie would picture it (which could include toys like this dual penetrator).
+However, do their roles comment on the source material?
 Maybe, in part.
 Though if there is one aspect of the film that perhaps hasn’t aged as well, it’s this.

 Elizabeth’s coupling with the Monster could be viewed as problematic, perpetuating a kind of “‘no’ really means ‘yes'” fallacy.
 But an argument could also be made that the film is quite sex-positive.
 Both Frankenstein and Elizabeth are trapped in a loveless engagement-it’s sex with other, better matched partners that frees them both.